 On the surface this appears as production which is coordinated through contracting with external parties, but in practice the “contractor collective” exhibits some of the same characteristics as a firm with employees.
 New members are invited to join when they have contributed work to some of the funded projects and the other contributors to those projects find their work to be of an appropriate standard.
 Individuals may also approach the stakeholders directly to seek approval for funding of their work, by submitting a proposal.
 The conventional approach of receiving applications and conducting interviews is eschewed in favour of demonstrated ability to make valued contributions.

-There are plans for a clearance process whereby a new contributor must be approved by established contributors in their domain before they can start billing for their work.
+There is a clearance process whereby a new contributor must be approved by established contributors in their domain before they can start billing for their work.
 Those other contributors within a domain will also have the power to revoke a contractor’s clearance - with a method of escalating disputes to a vote of all contractors, and from there to a stakeholder vote if necessary.
 The intention is to allow groups working on specific aspects to function independently without hierarchical control from outside the group; while maintaining a degree of oversight and accountability which is needed to ensure that sub-projects stay on target and Treasury funds are not wasted.

 Decred’s approach to managing its block reward Treasury is uniquely tailored to the FOSS context.
-Some of its founders and lead developers have experience of working on FOSS projects pre-blockchain, and on an independent implementation of a Bitcoin full node, and have witnessed the tragedy of the commons firsthand.
+Some of its founders and lead developers have experience of working on FOSS projects pre-blockchain, and on an independent implementation of a Bitcoin full node, and have witnessed the tragedy of the commons firsthand3.
 Decred’s funding mechanism has been developed to address a specific need, and the way it is administered is designed to minimize the friction with how FOSS projects operate.
 The great majority of these funds are used to compensate contributors to the various FOSS projects that make up the Decred ecosystem.
 The open source ethos runs deep within the project, as reflected in the project’s constitution.

 Almost all of this work and the coordination around it happens on the commons, and Decred strives to create FOSS tools that offer new types of commons which facilitate this coordination.
 Politeia is a good example of this.